 This is consistent with national practice.
 Recent developments in engineering analysis methods now account for multimodal LOS measures, which address some of the shortcomings of relying solely on VLOS.
 Further, the use of LOS may not be appropriate altogether.
 According to a November 30, 2017 Federal Highway Administration (FHWA) webinar on "LOS in the New World of Performance Measurement," LOS's use may limit the range of potential design solutions considered and lead to capacity expansion.
-Other findings included:
+In discussing the need for context-sensitive planning, the FHWA representative, Jason Broehm, stated, "LOS can be a useful metric for mobility, but focusing on achieving a particular LOS grade may not supporting meeting agencies goals in these other areas."
+He reviewed the Federal requirements related to LOS noting:

-- The AASHTO Green Book makes clear that designers and engineers should use context and make judgments. - LOS is an indirect recommendation, not a Federal requirement. - The requirement for 20-year traffic forecasts applies to changes to the Interstate highway system but not for other roadway classes. - The FAST Act repealed the provision for specifically improving LOS at intersections.
+- The AASHTO Green Book makes clear that designers and engineers should use context and make judgments. - · LOS is an indirect recommendation, not a Federal requirement. - The requirement for 20-year traffic forecasts applies to changes to the Interstate highway system but not for other roadway classes. - The FAST Act repealed the provision for specifically improving LOS at intersections.